 Valldemossa, just 30 minutes north of Palma, is a beautiful small town that gives you a feeling of old Spain.
-Walk the streets, shop in the markets and support local businesses by enjoying the locally produced arts, and crafts.
-Surrounded by citrus groves, a hike from the village towards the mountains offers fantastic views as you discover more of the tiny villages scattered in the hills.
+Walk the streets, shop in the markets, and support local businesses by enjoying locally produced arts and crafts.
+Surrounded by citrus groves, a hike from the village towards the mountains offers fantastic views as you discover more tiny villages scattered in the hills.

 From Valldemossa, drive to the remote village of Sóller.
 In a small, charming coastal village, old wooden trams run through the town.
 Hop on the tram at the train station, which is in the village itself, and ride the 20-minute journey to Port de Sóller.
 The harborside is a perfect place for lunch.
 A much quieter alternative to Palma, you will also see spectacular sunsets if you lengthen your stay into the evening.

 If want want to enrich your day even further and feel you have the driving skills to tackle a mountain road, then include the idyllic, honey-colored mountain village of Deià as you explore.
 Deià is located between Valldellmossa and Sóller in the dramatic Serra de Tramuntana mountain range.

 How to take the historic train journey from Palma to Sóller

-If you do not want to rent a car in Palma, we recommend you take the historic wooden train to Sóller instead.
+If you do not want to rent a car in Palma, we recommend you take the landmark wooden train to Sóller instead.
 It’s a popular and easy train journey winding through the mountains and tunnels with fantastic views.
 It’s sometimes called The Orange Express.

-First of all, you need to get to the train station in Palma.
-The Sóller train departs from Palma railway station located close to Plaça de Espanya.
+First, you must get to the train station in Palma.
+The Sóller train departs from Palma railway station, located close to Plaça de Espanya.
 To get to Palma railway station is a 10-minute journey time by taxi from the center, or about 15 minutes using a taxi from the marina, and a few minutes longer if you are traveling from the cruise port.